New Flu Shot Is Only Marginally Better For Seniors Than The Regular Vaccine According To New Data

 It has always been a tricky game when it comes to the elderly and the flu.
 In many cases, when someone is over the age of 65 and comes down with the flu, the usual scenario is that they will end up in hospital.
 With previous flu shots, the overall effectiveness of keeping seniors out of hospital was believed to be around 24 percent.

 This new flu vaccine was expected to help with that figure.
-However, the new flu vaccine, called Flucelvax is only about 26.5 percent effective in this age bracket.
+However, the new flu vaccine, called Flucelvax, is only about 26.5 percent effective in this age bracket.

 So, what is this new vaccine?